daos-stack/daos-azure/docs/prerequisites.md

     az group list
     ```

-    If you do not have any resource groups yet, create one.
-You should also create a storage account.
-The name of your storage account must be unique across Azure.
-To ensure a unique name we will add a timestamp to the name in the example below.
+    If you do not have any resource groups yet, you will need to [create one](https://learn.microsoft.com/en-us/cli/azure/group?view=azure-cli-latest#az-group-create).

     ```bash
     az group create --name "daos-rg" --location "westus3"

-    az storage create --name "daos$(date "+%Y%m%d%H%M%S")" --location "westus3"
     ```

+    Disable warnings about experimental commands

+    ```bash
+    az config set core.only_show_errors=yes
+    ```

     Set the default resource group for the Azure CLI

     ```bash
     az config set defaults.location=westus3 defaults.group=daos-rg
-    ```

-    Disable warnings about experimental commands

-    ```bash
-    az config set core.only_show_errors=yes
     ```

 ### jq and makeself